wwwted/MySQL-HOWTOs/howtos/firewall.md

 mysql -u root -proot mysql <  mysqlsrc/share/linux_install_firewall.sql
 ```

-Log into mysql and run below commands as user 'root' to create our demo user:
+Log into mysql and run below commands as user 'root' (or other admin user) to create our demo user:
 ```
 CREATE USER 'ted'@'localhost' IDENTIFIED BY 'ted';
 GRANT ALL ON ted.* TO 'ted'@'localhost';
 ```

-Grants for user "ted@localhost" should look like:
+Grants for user "ted@localhost" should look like (run as admin user):
 ```
 SHOW GRANTS for ted@localhost;
 +-------------------------------------------------------+